jmcmeen/scp-sar-ar/comparative_analysis.md

 | Reptiles | Original (log-linear) | 15.45 | 0.0747 | 0.33 (adj.) |
 | Reptiles | `sars` NLS | 10.96 | 0.1205 | 0.6619 |

+> **R² values are not directly comparable between rows.** The original R² is adjusted R² computed in log-space (measuring fit of log S vs. log A), while the `sars` R² is unadjusted and computed in arithmetic space (measuring fit of S vs. A).
+Both metrics are retained here to match their respective source methods, but side-by-side numerical comparison is not meaningful.

 The c parameter (baseline richness) is systematically lower under NLS, while z (the scaling exponent) is higher.
 This shift is expected: log-linear regression overweights small-area sites relative to their absolute residuals, pulling c upward and z downward.
 The discrepancy is most dramatic for reptiles, where z increases by 61% (0.0747 → 0.1205).

 The original R² values are adjusted R² in log-space, while the `sars` values are unadjusted R² in arithmetic space.
 These are not directly comparable, but both tell the same story: herpetofauna and amphibians fit the power model well; reptiles do not.